karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 Tested on Pixel 8 Pro.
 Should work on others too.

-Note that UWB is available only for Pro / Pro XL models.
+Note that UWB is available only for Pro models.

 ## Features

 In [unsupported countries](https://pixel.withgoogle.com/5G/) for the Google Pixel, this module enables and gives you:

 - VoLTE
-- VoWiFi (Wifi Calling)
+- VoWiFi (Wi-Fi Calling)
 - 5G (SA+NSA)
 - 5 GHz & 6 GHz hotspot
-- Wi-Fi repeater (tethering while connected to Wi-Fi)
+- Wi-Fi repeater (hotspot while connected to Wi-Fi)
-- UWB (Pro / Pro XL models only)
+- UWB (Pro models only)

 ## Requirements

 - Google Pixel 6 or higher (Google Silicon)
-- Rooted with Magisk v26.4 or higher / KernelSU / Apatch
+- Rooted with Magisk / KernelSU / Apatch
 - A brain

 ## Installation